nikolashn/basque/MANUAL.md

 In the future the following integer types will also exist: `i32`, `u32`, `i16`, `u16`, `i8`, `u8`.

 ### String type
-String (string literal) currently exists as a temporary type to represent string literals, but will eventually be removed once pointers are added.
+String (string literal) currently exists as a temporary type to represent string literals, but will eventually be removed once u8\* is added.

 ### Functions
 Funcs (functions) are a type that represents procedures.
 The return type of a func can be any type assignable to a variable, or `void` (representing no return value).